SKIPTON & DISTRICT RAILWAY SOCIETY

 Having built a very successful O gauge exhibition model of Lofthouse NVLR, a group of Society members has long harboured an ambition to follow it with a model of Pateley Bridge, including both the NER and NVLR stations, complete with both railways' goods sheds and loco sheds, the NVLR carriage shed and the exchange sidings between the two railways.

 We may save that for a later layout - or we may build it instead of the present proposal.
 In the meantime, we have evolved a plan that, by missing out this interesting 1/4 mile stretch, shifting the NER and NVLR stations to be right next to each other and using a bit of selective compression, we can get all the essential features into 39ft.
 It's still a huge project but we plan to build it and exhibit it in stages, just as we did with Lofthouse.
 Lofthouse started its exhibition career with a scenic length of only 17ft.
 It later grew to 26ft and finally to 34ft.
 There were seldom more than 2 people working together on Lofthouse during that time (10+ years).
-Now we have a group of 4 or 5 enthusiastic and active modellers waiting to build Pateley Bridge and we hope it's within our capacity.
+Now we have a group of active modellers waiting to build Pateley Bridge but we doubt if it's within our capacity.

 And now a rant.